-The annual IAHA National Conference is the main professional development event in our calendar each year, and in 2020 IAHA held their first Online Conference for members and stakeholders where delegates heard from and participated in discussions on Aboriginal and Torres Strait Islander health, allied health, research and the social and cultural determinants of health in a culturally safe setting.
+The annual IAHA National Conference is the main professional development event in our calendar each year and, in 2020, IAHA held our first Online Conference for members and stakeholders.
+Delegates heard from and participated in discussions on Aboriginal and Torres Strait Islander health, allied health, research and the social and cultural determinants of health in a culturally safe setting.
 While we were disappointed not to be able to bring IAHA members and stakeholders together, it was good to see the online format enabled people to participate, including a high number of members having a say through the Annual General Meeting and online Member forum.